-2.2 Process Overview
+2.4 Process Overview

 The overall process of performing architectural localization is depicted in Figure 1.
 It comprises a static analysis of the subject system, instrumentation of that system to track interesting events, execution of the instrumented system in particular usage scenarios to generate event traces, and visualization and abstraction of the event traces using the ISVis tool.
-The visualization and abstraction steps are repeated until the analyst is satisfied that a high-level understanding of the relevant parts of the system have been obtained.
-In particular, the analyst defines high level components in terms of constituent actors and designates interaction patterns denoting recurring scenarios.
-The goal is to provide support for the process whereby the analyst formulates a high-level understanding of a system from its voluminous details.
+Design models can also be entered into ISVis in the form of interaction diagrams to compare with actual system behavior.

-3. The ISVis Tool
+3. ISVis

-The main objective of the ISVis tool is to support the browsing and analysis of event traces derived from program executions.
+The purpose of ISVis is to support the browsing and analysis of event traces derived from program executions.
 It is useful during software engineering tasks requiring a behavioral understanding of programs, such as design recovery, architecture localization, design or implementation validation, and reengineering.
 Features of ISVis include the following.

-- analysis of program event traces numbering over 1,000,000 events - · simultaneous analysis of multiple traces for the same program - · views, including actor and interaction lists and relationships, scenarios, and source code - use of the Information Mural [9] visualization techniques to portray global overviews of scenarios - hierarchical abstraction of simple actors into analyst-defined components - selective filtering of individual or multiple occurrences of a particular interaction - · definition of higher-level scenarios comprising repeated sub-scenarios
+- analysis of program event traces numbering over 1,000,000 events - simultaneous analysis of multiple traces for the same program - views include actor and interaction lists and relationships, scenarios, and source code (via XEmacs) - use of Information Mural [9] visualization techniques to portray global overviews of scenarios - abstraction of actors through containment hierarchies and analyst-defined components - selective filtering of individual or multiple occurrences of a particular interaction - definition of higher-level scenarios comprising repeated sub-scenarios - identification of scenarios to be used as patterns for locating the same or similar scenarios in other scenarios - analyst-specified interaction patterns, including regular expression wildcards for actors - saving and restoring of analysis sessions